darrylwest/websocket-database-service/README.md

 ## Installation

 A minimum installation requires a server.
 Typically this server talks directly the the target database on the same server.
-Alternatively a database service like redis-to-go or other cloud service could host the database.
+Alternatively a database service like [redis-to-go](http://redistogo.com/), [redislabs](https://redislabs.com/) or other cloud service could host the database.

 A production environment would probably use a proxy.
 To route messages through port 80 or 443 for secure connections.
 There is an example proxy configuration for haproxy in the examples folder.